Cyborg (DC Comics): "Infinite Crisis" and beyond

 During the 2005–2006 storyline Infinite Crisis, Cyborg joined Donna's "New Cronus" team that went to investigate a hole in the universe that was found during the Rann-Thanagar War.
 He left Beast Boy in charge of the Titans while he was gone.
 They arrived at the reset center of the universe and with the help of assorted heroes aided in the defeat of Alexander Luthor, who was attempting to recreate the multiverse and build a perfect Earth from it.
-After returning to Earth, Cyborg is temporarily fused with Firestorm (Jason Rusch) due to Luthor altering the Zeta Beams the heroes were using to return home.
+After returning to Earth, Cyborg is temporarily fused with Firestorm due to Luthor altering the Zeta Beams the heroes were using to return home.

 After being severely damaged during Infinite Crisis, Cyborg was rebuilt over time in thanks to Tower caretakers Wendy and Marvin.
 He awoke a year later to find a different Teen Titans being led by Robin, the only member from the team he formed prior to going into space.
 He is still a member of the team, but feels that Kid Devil and Ravager are hardly worthy Titans, and thus is attempting to find a way to reform "the real Titans".

 After the team along with the Doom Patrol defeated the Brotherhood of Evil, Cyborg asked Beast Boy to rejoin the Titans, but Gar refused, saying that his skills were needed with the Doom Patrol.
 After returning to Titans Tower, Cyborg began reviewing the security tapes during the last year, in which it appears that he was looked to by all the Titans of the past year for a shoulder to lean on, despite being in a coma-like state.

 It appears that although Cyborg has returned to the team, the role of leader is now in the hands of Robin.
 He does however retain the position of statesman amongst the team and occasionally plays second-in-command.

 In Justice League of America (vol. 2) #3, Batman, Wonder Woman, and Superman agree that Cyborg should be offered membership in the new Justice League.
 However, following a battle against Amazo, Green Lantern and Black Canary take over the formation of the JLA, and Cyborg is not amongst the roster.

-In the Teen Titans East one-shot, Cyborg gathered together a new team of Titans.
-During a training exercise, the group was attacked by Trigon, and Cyborg was blasted by a giant energy beam.
-He was last seen in a crater, with only his head and torso remaining.
+In the Teen Titans East one-shot, Cyborg gathers a new team of Titans.
+During a training exercise, the group is attacked by Trigon, and Cyborg was blasted with a giant energy beam.
+He is last seen in a crater, with only his head and torso remaining.